 And he owned 20 acres or so way out on Long Island which was his primary residence.

-There was a helo pad there, too.
+There was a helo pad there, too--that's how he got home at night.

 When Dad was converted from a Merchant Marine Skipper in 1944 by action of the War